South Florida Professional Tennis Instruction

 If my child is selected into your program, will he or she compete in tournaments?

 Not until he or she is about age 12.
 As the early childhood years should focus primarily on developing proper tennis form and not on competing, tournament competition for children younger than 12 is seldom productive as most young competitors simply do not have the necessary skills and/or strength to compete effectively.
 Only after your child has mastered all the skills presented in my Youth Excellence Tennis Program will he or she be ready to compete against other players.
 And this generally occurs around age 12.
-And more than likely, he or she will be competing in the fourteen’s and/or sixteen’s as his or her talent will undoubtedly be way past that of a typical 12 year-old.
-Also, by the time your child is 12, he or she will already be capable of beating most recreational adult players.
+And more than likely, he or she will be competing in the fourteen’s and/or sixteen’s as his or her talent will undoubtedly be way past that of a typical 12 year-old competitor.
+Also, by the time your child is 12, he or she will also be capable of beating many adult players of considerable ability.

 Some final thoughts to consider before calling to schedule an Evaluation and Assessment lesson for your child…

-As a professional tennis player and instructor for over 30 years, I’ve worked with players of all ages and all levels.
+As a world class tennis player and tennis instructor for over 30 years, I’ve worked with players of all ages and all levels.
 I have also instructed at many prestigious clubs and tennis facilities; both public and private.
 I’ve also written several Tennis Books and Training Manuals and for many years, I have worked with the masses like most other teaching pros.
 But now, I choose to work with fewer students per day and I never teach more than one student at a time in my Youth Excellence Tennis Program.
 This way, I’m able to dedicate myself completely to working with just your child.
-But teaching professional tennis to young children is hard work.
+But teaching professional tennis to talented young children is hard work.
 And training future champions demands nothing less than 100% from everyone involved.
 And since I offer only a limited number of tennis lessons to young players, there are just so many talented young students that I can accommodate.
-As a reminder, I prefer to work with only the best so if you think that your child has extraordinary tennis potential, please give me a call at (954) 922-8040.
+As a reminder, I prefer to work with only the most promising students so if you think that professional tennis training may be appropriate for your child, please give me a call at (954) 922-8040.
 We’ll schedule an Evaluation and Assessment Lesson for your child and take it from there…

 Thanks for reading all this and have a great day.